rakshitkathawate098/Email-API-SendGrid/README.md

 # Email-API-SendGrid
 This is the EMAIL API to send Emails
+CLONE OR DOWNLOAD THE COMPLETE PROJECT and then run following steps

 1. Export environment Variables :
 echo "export SENDGRID_API_KEY='YOUR_API_KEY'" > sendgrid.env